 I will record how much you pay for the session.

 How I will securely store your information

-I will store your phone number in my mobile phone for the period that you are engaging in therapy.
+I will store your phone number in my work mobile phone for the period that you are engaging in therapy.
 I will only use a first name, and the phone is secured with a passcode.
 I will delete your number when you finish your course of therapy.

-If you provide me with any paper documents, I will scan these and upload them onto the secure server at bacpac and then shred the original.
-If you email me any documents, I will save them onto the secure server at bacpac and delete the original.
+If you provide me with any paper documents, I will scan these and upload them onto the secure server at Bacpac and then shred the original.
+If you email me any documents, I will save them onto the secure server at Bacpac and delete the original.

-I will keep your file and case notes for six years on the secure platform bacpac, in line with the Statute of Limitations for the rare situation of case notes being subpoenaed for a court case.
+I will keep your file and case notes for six years on the secure platform Bacpac, in line with the Statute of Limitations for the rare situation of case notes being subpoenaed for a court case.

 I will keep a record of your payments for therapy sessions for five years, in line with the advice of the Financial Conduct Authority.

 I will delete all other information I hold relating to you immediately after our last therapy session, or sooner if you request that I do so.

 In line with my professional (UKCP, GPTI and WPI) Codes of Ethics and Professional Practice, I meet with another qualified therapist for supervision.
 The focus of these sessions is the development of my practice and, when I discuss our work together, I will only share your first name and no identifiable information.